XudongWu12/forms/README.md

-Then I implemented the dropdown like this:
+Then implemented the dropdown like this:
  ```dart
  User? _selectedUser;